root-project/web/manual/roofit/index.md

    caption="Roofit plot."
 %}

-It is also possible to organize all individual components of the RooFit PDF (the variables, component PDFs and combined PDF) in a container class the `myWorkspace` that has an associated factory tool to create trees of RooFit objects of arbitrary complexity using a construction language.
+It is also possible to organize all individual components of the RooFit PDF (the variables, component PDFs, and the combined PDF) in a container class  `myWorkspace` that has an associated factory tool to create trees of RooFit objects of arbitrary complexity using a construction language.

 {% highlight C++ %}
 {